silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 integer rather than nothing) and added `return 0` to indicate that everything worked.

+In C, procedures are more commonly called **functions**, even though they aren't functions in the strict mathematical sense.
+But they do take input (via their arguments) and give output (via the return value) and _usually_ the output depends only on the input.
+{: .deeper}

 If you want to, you can use `nano` to create the file `mult.c` with that text then compile and run it like so: